 The City of Newport Beach has a total 2021-2029 RHNA allocation of 4,845 units.
 The City is able to take credit for 1,662 units currently within the planning process (Projects in the Pipeline), 327 units of 5th Cycle Sites being projected at existing buildout capacity, and 240 units of ADU's (addressed in Appendix B and in Appendix D).
-These three categories of existing capacity lower the total RHNA planning need to a "Remaining Need" of 2,707 units as shown in Table 3-37.
-The Housing Element update lists sites that would be able to accommodate an additional 7,909 total units, well in excess of the remaining 2,707-unit RHNA need.
+These three categories of existing capacity lower the total RHNA planning need to a "Remaining Need" of 2,707 units as shown in Table 3-371.
+The Housing Element update lists sites that would be able to accommodate an additional 7,784-909 total units, well in excess of the remaining 2,707 unit RHNA need.

-Newport Beach has identified sites with a capacity to accommodate 2,296 lower-income dwelling units, which is in excess of its 2,386-unit lower-income housing need.
+Newport Beach has identified sites with a capacity to accommodate 2,269-296 lower-income dwelling units, which is in excess of its 2,386-unit lower-income housing need.
 The identified sites for lower-income dwelling units are on parcels that will permit residential development as a primary use at a base density of between 30 and 60 dwelling units per acre and at an assumed density of between 50 and 60 dwelling units per acre.

 The Banning Ranch Focus area is included in the sites inventory, but not assumed to accommodate the City's 2021-2029 RHNA growth need.
-Banning Ranch is considered as additional dwelling unit opportunity in addition to those that accommodates the RHNA.
-When including Banning Ranch, the Housing Element would enable the City to increase its site surplus.
-This would result in a surplus of 691 low and very low income units compared to a 248 unit surplus without Banning Ranch.
+Banning Ranch is considered as additional dwelling unit opportunity s in addition to those that accommodates -have satisfied the RHNA.
+When includingith Banning Ranch included, the Housing Element would be able toenable the City to increase its site surplus provide a surplus of 6,768 total units.
+This would result in a surplus of 691 low and very low income units rather thacompared to n-a 248 unit surplus without Banning Ranch.